 Our insurance business is concentrated on auto portfolios.
-Measures are taken to change insurance portfolio structure in the sense of increasing exposure on Property, Health, and other non-auto lines.
+Measures are taken to change insurance portfolio structure in the sense of increasing exposure on Health and other non-auto lines.

-In what concerns the structure of net underwriting risk, the main part is explained by premium risk and reserve risk.
-On gross, the catastrophe risk (from both natural catastrophe and man-made) explains approximately 83% from overall risk level.
+In what concerns the structure of net underwriting risk, the main part is explained by premium risk.
+On gross, the catastrophe risk (from both natural catastrophe and man-made) explains approximately 85% from overall risk level.